dldinternet/stackify/README.md

 Install python if necessary (most current distributions will have python 2.6 or higher)

-python setuptools must be installed
+python setuptools and pip must be installed

-* you can try running easy_install and/or pip to confirm

 If necessary run:

 ```
 yum install python-setuptools
+easy_install pip
 ```

-Run the setup.py installation from the stackify_internal folder
+Run the setup.py installation from the stackify folder

 ```
 python setup.py install